sofiabroome/painface-recognition/README.md

 The best performing model for the task was the two-stream convolutional LSTM shown below, which is a fully recurrent deep network maintaining the spatial structure of the frames throughout the recurrences.

 <img src="images/CLSTM2.png" width="850">

+*NOTE*:
+This repository has undergone many updates since 2019 (especially the data pipeline, adapting it to a new horse dataset), and I have transferred the code to tensorflow, tf.data and tf.keras.
+This means that the current state of the repo is better, and more readable.
+If you specifically want to look at the state of the code in 2019, please use the branch `CVPR19`.
+Note that all experiments from then are possible to conduct in this version as well.

 ## Training